Skip to content

 • Added support for macOS 10.15

-• Windows Server 2019 added as Certification Authority Server
+• Added Windows Server 2019 as a Certification Authority server

-• The log files can now be pulled remotely from the device
+• Log files can now be pulled remotely from the device

 Removed features in Mobile 9.5

-• Management Support for Android Things and Win 10 IoT
+• Management support for Android Things and Windows 10 IoT

 • Support for Windows Phone 8.1 (devices remain visible)